eseyfert/checklist-angular/README.md

 # Thoughts.

 A simple and elegant checklist app that helps you stay organized.\
-This app is a proof of concept and not meant for production environments.
+This app is a proof of concept and not meant for production environments.\
+Built with Angular.

 ## Features